maximaas/MegaBurner/README.md

 |D52             |                  |
 |D53             |                  |

-Software and hardwre of this project have been tested working during an SNES SA-1 cart reproduction.
+Software and hardware of this project have been tested working during an SNES SA-1 cart reproduction.
 I successfully converted a Shogi game to Super Mario RPG.

 <cart>
 <SMRPG>